CapricanDRJ/HadesStarCommunityData/docs/corp/5e4bc3167e5216fd68ce14d019fae4a71d1ef032c407a54e239aff917b3cf137/index.md

 ```
 We are the Borg.
 We will add your biological and technological distin
 ctiveness to our own.
 Your culture will adapt to service us.
 Resistan
 ce is futile.
-No politics and no racism.}
+No politics and no racism.
 ```
 ### Whitestar Bonus ❌